-Here is the e-learning centre guide to open content resources
+Here is the e-learning centre guide to free elearning content resources

 This is a list of Open Learning resources in alphabetical order.